 - 1. The Faculty Board, the Programme Director, the BoE and the examiners use the following means as official communication channels: the student portal, UM Intranet, e-mail through UM addresses and formal letters. - 2.
 All course information, including course descriptions and exam methods, will be made available via the student portal from the start of each period. - 3.
 Changes to course content and/or information will be posted as announcements on the student portal timely. - 4.
-Students carry responsibility for being properly informed on any changes and/or updates to the program (consulting student portal, UM Intranet, UM e-mail account).
-Any information disseminated via UM e-mail and/or the student portal listed in article 7.1, is assumed to be known to all students. - 5.
-Students that register only for the exam or an exam component are expected to autonomously collect all published relevant information of the course.
+Students carry responsibility for being properly informed on any changes and/or updates to the program (consulting the student portal, UM Intranet, UM e-mail account).
+Any information disseminated via UM e-mail and/or the student portal listed in article 7.1, is assumed to be known to all students.

+5. Students that register only for the exam or an exam component are expected to autonomously collect all published relevant information of the course.

-Article 8: Registration for modules
+Article 8: Registration for courses

-- 1. A student can only participate in a module of the programme after the student has registered for the module in accordance with the rules in Article 4.3 of the EER. - Upon registration for a module in the programme, the student is automatically registered for the first sit examination and (when applicable) the resit examination, provided all resit requirements are met. - 3.
-The student is responsible for checking the registration for modules and examinations.
+- 1. A student can only participate in a course of the programme after the student has registered for the course in accordance with the rules in Article 4.3 of the EER. - 2.
+Upon registration for a course in the programme, the student is automatically registered for the first sit exam and (when applicable) the resit, provided all (re)sit requirements are met (as described in Article 16). - 3.
+The student is responsible for verifying the registration for courses and corresponding exams.

-Article 9: Withdrawal from modules
+Article 9: Withdrawal from courses

-- 1. A student who wants to withdraw from a module should inform the Office of Student Affairs prior to withdrawal. - 2.
-A student who withdraws from a module within the first week of the start of a module can register for an alternative module for that period in accordance with the programme. - 3.
-The alternative choice of a student who has withdrawn from a module and wants to be reassigned to another module can be restricted because of the capacity of other modules on offer in that period.
+- 1. A student who wants to withdraw from a course should inform the Office of Student Affairs prior to withdrawal. - 2.
+A student who withdraws from a course within the first week of the start of a course can register for an alternative course offered during that period, and in accordance with the programme's Intended Learning Outcomes (ILO). - 3.
+The alternative choice of a student who has withdrawn from a course and wants to be reassigned to another course can be restricted because of the capacity of other courses on offer in that period.
+Note that the alternative course can only be an elective course offered in the same educational period. - 4.
+Withdrawal from the Master Thesis Research Project classifies as a change in studyplan and needs approval of the BoE.